-A shy, sensitive kid who watched people a lot.
-I wrote stories to try and explain the emotions I saw in the world around me.
-As I got older, I realized that not everyone sees all those things, and certainly not everyone is as curious about the why.
 In 5th grade, I learned that there was a type of work where you could talk to people, learn about their lives and take their pictures.
-I remember clear as day, declaring down an empty six story stairwell at my elementary school that I was going to be a National Geographic Photographer when I grew up.
+I remember clear as day, declaring down an empty stairwell at my school that I was going to be a National Geographic Photographer when I grew up.

-But life had to go a few different ways.
-And after some bouncing around and a little bit of flying airplanes, I ended up with a BA in literature, philosophy and education and an unfinished MFA in creative writing.
-I taught high school English in Massachusetts, taught yoga as well, and then I packed it all in and moved to a very old family farm in an area of New York once inhabited by the Lenape tribe called Wawayanda, otherwise known as Middletown.
+Instead of photography school, i went to flight school, flew a little, then after some ways leading to ways ended up with a BA in literature, philosophy and education and an unfinished MFA in creative writing.
+I taught high school English for 5 years, taught yoga as well, and then moved to an old family farm in an area of New York once inhabited by the Lenape tribe called Wawayanda.
 At that farm, with my ancestors buried on a hill behind the house, I gave birth to the best little teacher of all.
-And after my daughter Eve was born, I decided it was high time to give my own talent a whirl.
-So, as it turns out, the shy 5th grader in me was right all along, I'm a photojournalist fairy.
+And after my daughter was born, I decided to make my passions a career.

 I see my camera as a tool I use to reflect back to the world all its magic and beauty.
 Photography is a service, I offer you my way of noticing so that it might put a smile on your face, a feeling in your heart and remembrance that you are made of infinite possibility.